viane/Professor-Nittany/API Documentation/source/index.html.md

 ]
 ```

-This endpoint retrieves all kittens.
+This endpoint interact with user's profile information.

 ### HTTP Request